-One of the best moments in your pregnancy will likely be the first time you feel your baby move inside you halfway into your second trimester.
-From this exciting time around 16-20 weeks, you will increasingly be aware of your baby's movements as she/he develops and his systems mature.
-Feeling your baby move can reassure you that he is doing well.
+It is likely that one of the best moments in your pregnancy will be the first time you feel your baby move inside you.
+This generally occurs halfway into your second trimester, around 16-20 weeks.
+From this precious moment on, you will become increasingly aware of your baby's movements while they develop and mature.

 - In the beginning, movements might feel like faint flutters, bubbles, waves, butterflies, or a roller coaster motion.